Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

 #### Prerequisites

 - A Shopware 6 account has been created.
-- The *Shopware 6 Integration* plugin has been installed.
+- The *Shopware 6* plugin has been installed.
 - A Shopware 6 connection has been established.

-> [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Shopware 6 Integration* plugin is required in at least version 1.0.0.
+> [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Shopware 6* plugin is required in at least version 1.0.0.

 [comment]: <> (Stimmt das so?
 In Platform Manager Shopware 6 2 1.1.1 Version und Magento 2 B.B.
 1.0.0 verfügbar.)